 What do you think of it?
 Are you tempted to have a go yourself?

-Do subscribe to my blog or follow on social media so that you don’t miss out on the stationery swaps and pen pal sign ups that I run throughout the year, too!
+Do subscribe to my blog or follow on social media so that you don’t miss out on the stationery swaps and pen pal sign ups that I run throughout the year, too (you can check this page for details of monthly activities).
 You’ll find all of the links just there in my sidebar.